In the photos below, you can see men with the classic male pattern baldness profile at various stages of development.

 The current theory cannot answer that question.
 Instead, it simply states that hair follicles must be "individually programmed" for hair loss in the male pattern baldness region, but not in any other region.
 But I’ve already explained that this is not true (you can find out why by reading page 1).

 Skull expansion, on the other hand, can answer this question…

-In this photo, the skull bones have been added.
-And you can see quite clearly that the frontal and parietal bones overlap precisely with the male pattern baldness region.
+In the photo below, you can clearly see that the familiar signs of balding have started to develop.
+And you can also see that the frontal and parietal bones of the skull overlap precisely with the male pattern baldness region.